-- Nonstick cooking spray or oil for greasing the bowl
+- Nonstick cooking spray or olive oil for greasing the bowl

 - Coat the inside of a large lidded bowl with cooking spray, or drizzle it with olive oil.
 Place the dough in the bowl and turn to coat it in the oil.
 Cover the bowl with the lid (or plastic wrap, if you don't have a bowl with a lid) and let the dough rise in a warm place for 1 hour or until it has doubled in volume and you can see little bubbles on the top.

 - Dust your work space with whole wheat flour.
-Take the dough out of the bowl, divide it into 2 equal-size balls, and place them on the floured work space.
+Take the dough out of the bowl, divide it into 2 equal-size balls, and place them on a lightly floured counter or large cutting board.
 (Or, you can place each ball in its own freezer-safe zip-top bag and freeze it for up to 3 months.)
-Cover the dough with a piece of plastic wrap or an upside-down bowl (I use the same one the dough rose in).
-Let the dough balls rest until they puff up a bit, 15 to 20 minutes, before rolling/stretching for pizza.
+Cover the dough with an upside-down bowl (I use the same one the dough rose in).
+Let the dough balls rest until they puff up a bit, 20 to 30 minutes.

 *Disclaimer: None of the advice given in this post is to be considered as medical advice.
 Please do not make any changes to your lifestyle or diet without discussing it with your doctor.